 The Coalition of Finance Ministers for Climate Action is initiating an open consultation with stakeholders on how to strengthen the role of Ministries of Finance in driving climate action.
-This is with a view to setting out a 'Ministry of Finance Framework for Climate Action' that will provide a guide to action, of which this is a draft.
+The objective is to set out guidance in the form of a 'Ministry of Finance Framework for Climate Action', of which this is a draft.
 The framework will be launched in early 2023 and presented to Finance Ministers in April 2023.